 - First African American Woman Elected to the United States House of Representatives: Ayanna Pressley (2018)

 - Create a class eBook (on Book Creator or Google Docs) about milestones in your state's history and politics.

 - Each student can select a milestone and create a multimodal, interactive (e.g., hyperlinks, embedded media) page or chapter to add to the collaborative class book.

-3. ENGAGE: What Else Besides Equal Pay Laws is Needed to Eliminate Gender Gaps in Wages and Jobs?
+3. ENGAGE: How Can Society Eliminate Gender Gaps in Wages and Jobs?